eclipse-thingweb/kotlin-wot/README.md

 ### Example of a Thing Description

-This example illustrates how a Weather Agent can be modeled using a Thing Description, with HTTP as the primary communication protocol, although alternative protocols may also be utilized.
-The Agent metadata describes that the agent uses the gpt-4o model from Azure and integrates with OpenWeatherMap API to provide weather information.
-The agent supports both text and voice interactions in English and German, adheres to GDPR compliance, and uses data anonymization.
-It offers a single action, "getWeather," which takes a natural language question and interaction mode as input and returns weather information in natural language.
-The service is secured using basic authentication and is accessed via a POST request to a specified endpoint, but other security schemes, such as OAuth2 tokens, can also be used.
+This example illustrates how a Weather Agent can be modeled using a Thing Description (TD), with HTTP as the primary communication protocol, while supporting the possibility of alternative protocols.
+The agent metadata specifies that it integrates with the OpenWeatherMap API to deliver accurate weather information.

+The agent supports both text and voice interactions in English and German, complies with GDPR regulations, and employs data anonymization techniques to ensure privacy.
+It includes a read-only property, modelConfiguration, that details the model's name, temperature, and token limits.
+The agent also offers a single action, getWeather, which takes a natural language query and interaction mode as input and returns weather information in natural language.

+Additionally, the agent emits an event, userFeedbackReceived, whenever a user provides feedback, including a rating (1–5) and an optional comment.

+The AI agent is secured using basic authentication.
+However, WoT supports other security schemes, such as OAuth2 tokens, to enhance security as needed.

 ```json
 {